MX Connect

 Both cashback cards have the same annual fees and both annual fees are waived for the first year of membership.
 That said, the Scotia Momentum Visa Infinite Card’s income requirements are lower than the BMO CashBack World Elite Mastercard – making it a little more accessible to some applicants.

-Ultimately, you might choose the Scotia Momentum Visa Infinite Card over the BMO CashBack World Elite Mastercard if you want better cashback rates on recurring payments, if you want better trip interruption insurance along with trip cancellation insurance (two valuable travel insurance categories), and a card with lower income requirements.
-Otherwise, the BMO CashBack World Elite Mastercard is still top-tier in terms of high insurance coverage amount and benefits, plus grocery, gas, and transit reward rates.
+Ultimately, you might choose the Scotia Momentum Visa Infinite Card over the BMO CashBack World Elite Mastercard if you want better cashback rates on recurring payments, if you want more insurance coverage with valuable inclusions, and if you want a card with lower income requirements.
+Otherwise, the BMO CashBack World Elite Mastercard is still top-tier in terms of overall perks, plus grocery, gas, and transit reward rates.

 Final Verdict

-Even among other top credit cards with similar rewards categories, the BMO World Elite Mastercard has a better balance overall of rewards, insurance, and perks.
+Even among other top credit cards with similar rewards categories, the BMO World Elite Mastercard has a better balance of rewards and perks.

-While some cards like the Neo World Elite Mastercard or the Scotia Momentum Visa Infinite Card may have better cashback rates on certain shared categories, neither card offers the same amount of coverage or benefits at a similar price-point.
+While some cards like the Neo World Elite Mastercard or the Scotia Momentum Visa Infinite Card may have better cashback rates on certain shared categories plus more insurance coverage, neither card offers the same amount of benefits along with their rewards at a similar price-point.

 Frequently Asked Questions